CAUT Policy Statement

 i) the purpose and scope of such confidentiality; and

-ii) when it may be necessary to breach confidentiality and the appropriate course of conduct if such a situation arises.
+ii) when it may be necessary to compromise confidentiality and the appropriate course of conduct if such a situation arises.

 Associations owe a duty of confidentiality to members who bring forward complaints about possible violations of the terms and conditions of employment.
-All communications between the association and the member that relate to the complaint must not be disclosed outside the association, principally to the employer, without the consent of the member.
+No communications between the association and the member that relate to the complaint should be disclosed outside the association, principally to the employer, without the consent of the member.

 3. Purpose of Confidentiality

 Confidentiality benefits the grievance process and therefore all members of the bargaining unit and the association as a whole.
 It ensures that members feel free to discuss with the association all aspects of their concerns without fear that the information will be improperly disclosed.
-An assurance of confidentiality encourages honesty and candour in members so that the association can provide good advice and effectively defend the collective agreement.
+While it may never be possible to guarantee completely if a legal requirement to disclose occurred, an assurance of confidentiality encourages honesty and candour with and from members so that the association can provide good advice and effectively defend the collective agreement.

 4. Scope of the Duty